gomorpheus/morpheus-apidoc/source/includes/_blueprints.md

 Parameter | Default | Description
 --------- | ------- | -----------
-templateImage  | null | Image File png,jpg,svg
+templateImage  |  | Image File png,jpg,svg

 Upload a new logo image.
 Expects multipart form data as the request format, not JSON.